msujew/pyright/THIS_FORK.md

 The browser package copies the high-level class from the language protocol server and configures it to run in a Web Worker environment.

-We've prioritised keeping the fork maintainable by minimising change over clean code.
+We've aimed to keep the fork maintainable by prioritising a small diff over clean code.

 ## Changes